 The food you’re serving might take some getting used to.

 Toddlers are notorious for their resistance to change.
 Some food power struggles come from a place of the toddler needing some time to adjust to new types of food.

 - What to try: Keep serving Baby new foods in small portions.
 Large portions all at once can feel intimidating to toddlers, especially when new foods are involved.
-Encourage (but don’t bribe) him to try a little bit.
-Make sure you’re practicing what you preach, too; Baby will be more likely to try something if he sees you happily munching on it.
+Encourage (but don’t bribe) them to try a little bit.
+Make sure you’re practicing what you preach, too; Baby will be more likely to try something if they see you happily munching on it.